Santiago Niltepec

 Santiago Niltepec is a town and municipality in Oaxaca in southwestern Mexico.

 It is part of Juchitán District in the west of the Istmo de Tehuantepec region.

 The name means "Hill of Indigo."

+Geography

 The town is 60 meters above sea level.
-The municipality covers an area of 680.01 km², watered by the Niltepec river which rises in the mountains and flows to the lower lagoon.
+The municipality covers an area of 680.01 km2, watered by the Niltepec river which rises in the mountains and flows to the lower lagoon.

 The climate is tropical, with hot summers.

+Flora and fauna

 Flora includes mahogany, Nopo, Guanacaste, scrub and grassland.

 Wildlife includes wild boar, raccoon, squirrel, armadillo and iguana.

+Demography

 As of 2005, the municipality had 1,367 households with a total population of 4,961 of whom 56 spoke an indigenous language.